nphamilton/nphamilton.github.io/_posts/2021-12-30-First-Post.md

 How did I overcome this hatred for reading? _I started reading novels again._ It's the age-old techinique of trying to find why you enjoyed doing something in the first place.
 I used to read voraciously as a kid and found so much joy in it.
 I just needed to find that spark again.
 So, I picked up a Percy Jackson book (one of my favorite series growing up) and tried to read it.
 After a slow start, I started to read more and more for longer periods of time.
 Now, I no longer dread having to read research papers and try to keep up with reading new novels every few weeks.
 An added benfit: my reading seed has gotten faster.

 Thus, I figure: might as well give it a try with writing.
-My wife's brother-in-law started writing sports blogs and he seems to really enjoy it (it also got him a freelance gig writing two articles a week about his favorite football team).
+My friend Kristian Gumminger ([@kgumminger](https://twitter.com/kgumminger?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor)) started writing sports blogs and he seems to really enjoy it (it also got him a freelance gig writing two articles a week about the Kansas City Chiefs for [Arrowhead Pride](https://www.arrowheadpride.com/)).
+He's inspired me to give it a try.
 So, I'll be starting with writing about things I enjoy and am passionate about and see where things go from there.

 Wish me luck!